 TO SCHOOL.....
-All students are expected to be in school on time for the flag-raising ceremony at 7:50.
-Students are expected to report to the office if they arrive after the bell at the beginning of the Advisory period.
-Advisors will not allow you to enter the class without a note from the office indicating you have spoken with the attendance secretary.
-If you arrive at school after the beginning of the instructional day (1st period) and are listed on the absent list, pick up a note from the office so you will not be counted absent the rest of the day.
+All students are expected to be in School on time for the greeting ceremony at 7:55.
+Students are expected to report to the office if they arrive after 0800.
+Teachers will not allow students to enter the class without a note from the office indicating the student has been official marked tardy.
+If a student arrives at School after the beginning of the instructional day (1st period) and are listed on the absent list, pick up a note from the office so you will not be counted absent the rest of the day.